Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 Staying true to their tribute to Peranakan culture as they have done from last year, this year’s mooncake offerings from the Grand Hyatt Kuala Lumpur wear the vibrant colours of boxes that bear a bespoke print made specifically for their Peranakan Trails campaign.

-Doubling as jewelry boxes and a tissue container, each purchase also comes with a matching tote bag alongside four pieces of mooncake, priced at MYR 288 for the blue box, and MYR 248 for the red and green iterations.
+Doubling as jewelry boxes and a tissue container, each purchase also comes with a matching tote bag alongside four pieces of mooncake, priced at MYR 288 (INR 5,212.80) for the blue box, and MYR 248 (INR 4,488.80) for the red and green iterations.
 Available flavours include White Lotus, Red Bean, Jade Custard, and Jasmine Lychee.
-For the full experience, you may consider looking into the MYR 388 pack, which is sold with an accompanying tea set.
+For the full experience, you may consider looking into the MYR 388 (INR 7,022.80) pack, which is sold with an accompanying tea set.

 8. Hilton Kuala Lumpur